Dual Accuracy-Quality-Driven Neural Network for Prediction Interval Generation: Experiments

 where $1.96$ is the approximate value of the 95\% confidence interval of the normal distribution.
 Therefore, we define a new metric we called $PI_\delta$ that sums the absolute differences between the estimated bounds and the ideal 95\% bounds for all the samples within a set $\textbf{X}$:

 We compared the performance of DualAQD using batch sorting and without using batch sorting (denoted as ``DualAQD\_noBS" in Table~\ref{tab:synth}).
-All networks were trained using a fixed mini-batch size of 16.
+All networks were trained using a fixed mini-batch size of 16 and the Adadelta optimizer.
 Table~\ref{tab:synth} gives the average performance for the metrics calculated on the validation sets, $MSE_{val}$, $MPIW_{val}$, $PICP_{val}$, and ${PI_\delta}_{val}$, and corresponding standard deviations.

 We also compared our DualAQD PI generation methodology to three other NN-based methods: QD+~[\citenum{pmlr-v124-saleh-salem20a}], QD-Ens~[\citenum{ICML-2018-PearceBZN}], and a PI generation method based on MC-Dropout alone~[\citenum{MCPI}] (denoted MC-Dropout-PI).
 For the sake of consistency and fairness, we used the same configuration (i.e., network architecture, optimizer, and batch size) for all the networks trained in our experiments.
 In our preliminary experiments, for the case of QD+, QD-Ens, and MC-Dropout-PI, we found that batch sorting either helped to improve their performance or there was no significant change.
 Thus, for the sake of fairness and consistency, we decided to use batch sorting for all compared methods.
+In addition, we tested Dropout rates between $0.1$ and $0.5$.
+The obtained results did not indicate a statistically significant difference; thus, we used a Dropout rate of 0.1 for all networks and datasets.

 Note that the only difference between the network architecture used by the four methods is that QD+ requires three outputs, QD-Ens requires two (i.e., the lower and upper bounds), and MC-Dropout-PI requires one.
 For DualAQD and MC-Dropout-PI, we used $F=100$ forward passes with active dropout layers.
 For QD+ and QD-Ens, we used an ensemble of five networks and a grid search to choose the hyperparameter values.
 Fig.~\ref{fig:synth} shows the PIs generated by the four methods from the first validation set together with the ideal 95\% PIs.